Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

 ## 1. Automatic image annotation：
 `auto_annotate_mmdetect.py`
 This tool is to help you complete a large number of labeling tasks quickly.
 It is based on the target detection model trained by [mmdetection](https://github.com/open-mmlab/mmdetection).
+Usuage:
-First, you need to use mmdetection and a small amount of **labeled data** (about 200~300 images) to train to get a rough object detection model(e.g. Faster-RCNN: [faster_rcnn_r50_fpn_1x_coco.py](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn)).
+Step1: you need to use mmdetection and a small amount of **labeled data** (about 200~300 images) to train to get a rough object detection model(e.g. Faster-RCNN: [faster_rcnn_r50_fpn_1x_coco.py](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn)).
 If you don't know how to use mmdetection to train a object detection model, I strongly suggest you read the [tutorial](https://github.com/open-mmlab/mmdetection/blob/master/docs/2_new_data_model.md) on mmdetection first.
-Second, use `auto_annotate_mmdetect.py` to mark the remaining large amount of unmarked data and generate a VOC format (xml) file.Before that, you need to modify some places to specify the name of the annotation object and the place where the annotation file is saved.
+Step2: use `auto_annotate_mmdetect.py` to mark the remaining large amount of unmarked data and generate a VOC format (xml) file.Before that, you need to modify some places to specify the name of the annotation object and the place where the annotation file is saved.

 ```
 files_path = '../project/mmdetection/data/image'              # The path of the image folder to be annotated